Skip to main content

 Efficient for information retrieval, but lacks the energy or modern experience employees expect.

-7. Igloo Software — Decentralised but Outdated
+7. Igloo Software — Decentralised but outdated

 Overview

 Igloo offers modular “spaces” for teams and departments, allowing autonomy across divisions.
+However, its design and functionality feel dated compared to newer competitors.

 • Flexible departmental structures.